-The Board of Directors has authorized a non-qualified deferred compensation plan covering key executives of the Company as designated by the Board of Directors.
-The Company's policy is to fund the plan in a given calendar year by amounts that exceed the maximum contribution allowed by the Employee Retirement Income Security Act ("ERISA").
-The Company's expenses included \$13 and \$13 during the three months ended March 31, 2019 and 2018, respectively.
+The Board of Directors has authorized a non-qualified deferred compensation plan covering key executives of the Company (as designated by the Board of Directors).
+The Company's policy is to fund the plan by amounts that represent the excess of the maximum contribution allowed by the Employee Retirement Income Security Act ("ERISA") over the key executives' allowable 401(k) contribution.
+The plan also allows employee-directed deferral of key executive's compensation or incentive payments.
+The Company reported expenses related to this plan totaling \$14 and \$13 during the three months ended March 31, 2020 and 2019, respectively.